intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 ### 2. Convert Models
 Currently, Graph uses the same model format as [llama.cpp](https://github.com/ggerganov/llama.cpp) and [ggml](https://github.com/ggerganov/ggml).
 You can also convert the model yourself.

-**If you worry about the network issue, please prepare related huggingface models first and put it in `graph` folder.** You can use `git clone` command like (for example, gpt-j-6b): `git clone https://huggingface.co/EleutherAI/gpt-j-6b`.
+You can use `git clone` command like (for example, gpt-j-6b): `git clone https://huggingface.co/EleutherAI/gpt-j-6b`.

-Neural Engine Graph only supports `LLaMA`, `LLaMA2`, `GPT-NeoX (Dolly)`, `GPT-J`, `FALCON`, `StarCoder`, `MPT` for now.
-Other model types could not works well (We are continuing supporting more LLMs...).
-Convert process had two steps: 1. get fp32 model with llama.cpp format 2. quantize the fp32 model into model with low precision (int8, int4, etc.) We recommend you to use int4 model for better LLM inference latency.
+Convert process had two steps: 1. get fp32 model from HuggingFcae links in Supported Models  2. get fp32 model with llama.cpp format 3. quantize the fp32 model into model with low precision (int8, int4, etc.) We recommend you to use int4 model for better LLM inference latency.

 ```bash
 # convert the pytorch model to ggml format